 Below are links to all the “historical earlier work” art exhibits that we have placed within this website so that you may view selections from David’s entire painting career.

-These are NON-BIDDING Legacy Exhibition galleries, NOT ‘for sale’ galleries because they contain an undistinguished mix of both collected and uncollected works.
-They simply exhibit online many score’s of David Seacord’s past masterful creations, i.e., his artistic legacy.
+These are Legacy Galleries.
+They are NOT our ‘currently for sale’ galleries because they contain an undistinguished mix of BOTH collected and uncollected older works.
+They simply exhibit online many of David Seacord’s past creations, i.e., they are being presented to establish with you his artistic stature, and give you a preview of his artistic legacy.

 Interested in a particular piece?

 All painting in all four Galleries listed on this New Masterful Art! page are available for collection.

 Please view the galleries, note the names and our suggested investment levels… and then inquire about the artwork you’re interested in, or make an offer for it, using this button.

 The newsletter is an ‘all-around’ view of the artist, and it contains updates regarding his paintings, his latest press, invitations to special events AND ‘newsletter only’ VIP special opportunities and offers, and… read more